Inquiry Process for Group Applications

-Your service fee covers accommodations, meals, in-country travel for delegation related activities, IP leadership, travel insurance for medical emergencies and evacuation ($100,000 coverage and a $500 deductible), costs of project preparation and coordination, administrative costs, and a project contribution.
+Your service fee covers accommodations, meals, in-country travel for delegation related activities, IP leadership, travel insurance for medical emergencies and evacuation, costs of project preparation and coordination, administrative costs, and a project contribution.

 Service fees do not cover other participant expenses including (but not limited to): airfare, entry visas, food or lodging before or after the designated time and date of the trip, medical expenses, any additional costs for getting to or from optional travel or activities, expenses involving tips, telephone calls, postage, gifts, optional snacks or beverages that are not a customary part of meals, passport fees, fees for immunizations

 If you are participating in the program as part of an organized group, your Group Organizer is responsible for collecting applications, application fees, interviewing potential participants, and submitting these by the deadline to the International Partners office.

 To get ready for your trip, you are required to participate in a series of training sessions as designated by your trip coordinator.
 Many training sessions can be completed on-line after you have registered for the trip.
 Your group organizer will also schedule a series of regular meetings for participants prior to the trip and will schedule a series of meetings for parents of participants under age 21.
 Training includes the following information: